compufox/textery/README.md

 # textery
 ### _ava fox_

-reimplementation of tracery in lisp
+implementation of tracery in lisp

 ## Installation